echipa-proiect-PA/Java-bot-PA-Group-Project/main_bot/README.md

 sources for the prototype bot
 Here we will prototype the ideas for our bot before implementing them in the main_bot

-to run the prototype bot (from the repo root folder) for 'Etapa 1':
+to run the main bot (from the repo root folder) for 'Etapa 1':
-	./game_binaries/halite -d "W H" -n 1 -s 42 "python3 prototype_bot/MyBot.py"
+	./game_binaries/halite -d "W H" -n 1 -s 42 "python3 main_bot/MyBot.py"

 	where:
 		W - width of the map